FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/_archive/_01-introducing-postgres.md

 ---
 layout: slidedeck
-title: Intro to Databases with PostgreSQL Slides
+title: Intro to Databases with Postgres Slides

 ---